owowed/dino.owowed.moe/README.md

 - `src` - the source code for dino-game in Godot 4.

+*(Other contents such as build files may be generated through Github Actions.)*

 ## License

 This project is licensed under [GNU Affero General Public License, Version 3](LICENSE.AGPL3).
 See the [LICENSE.md][lmd] file for more information.